 ♥ Broadwater Warren – Just off Broadwater Forest Lane, this is a beautiful place to visit on the outskirts of Tunbridge Wells.
 There’s something very peaceful about the warren and the RSPB is making great progress with restoring it since they took over in 2007.
 The trail takes about two hours, though we usually just do part of it when we go.
 There’s plenty of parking, and you guessed it, it’s free!

 ♥ Calverley Adventure Grounds is a lovely place to pop into when in central Tunbridge Wells with the kids.
 My boys love the water pump there which is switched on throughout the summer.
-Combine it with some time in the soft play (if your kids are young enough) at Royal Victoria Place or drop into the Tunbridge Wells Museum & Art Galley (also free) too.
+Pop into The Inside while you are there too – a gorgeous community cafe.

 ♥ Cinderhill Woods – a 12-hectare nature reserve managed by the Kent High Weald Partnership.
 Footpaths and permissive bridleways provide well-managed routes on which to explore Cinderhill throughout the year, discovering the native wildflowers and animals of the heathland and ancient woodlands on your way.